blkflth/blkedn/README.md

 - ``Super+PrtSc`` is a normal screenshot, and requires you to paste the image elsewhere afterwards.
 - ``Super+Alt+PrtSc`` will screenshot the entire active window and save to the ``~/Pictures/Screenshots`` folder.

-- It is possibile to configure niri to block out certain windows/programs when screenshotting and screenrecording.
+- It is possibile to configure niri to [block out certain windows](https://github.com/sodiboo/niri-flake/blob/main/docs.md#programsnirisettingswindow-rulesblock-out-from) when screencasting.

 - By default at time of writing, hitting ``Enter`` on  an already-open program in ``Vicinae`` after you bring it up with ``Super+Space`` will focus on that program's window.